ImBadnick/SupermarketSOLProject/README.md

 config parameters:
 K -> Number of supermarket checkouts
-C -> Number of max customers in the supermarket
-E -> Number of customers that need to exit before make enter other E customers T -> Min time for customers to buy
+C -> Number of max customers in the supermarket initially E -> Number of customers that need to exit before make enter other E customers T -> Min time for customers to buy
 P -> Number of max products for each customers